-Branksea at 46 Stanhope Street, Malvern is situated on the south side of Stanhope Street, near the corner of Glenferrie Road.
-The house has a modest setback from the street frontage and is clearly visible behind a modern timber picket fence.
+Inverleith at 50 Stanhope Street, Malvern is situated on the south side of Stanhope Street, near the corner of Glenferrie Road.
+The house has a modest setback from the street frontage and the front elevation is largely obscured by a modern timber picket fence.

 This single-storey polychromatic brick house has Victorian Italianate detailing consisting of a rendered balustraded parapet with name plate, prominent semicircular pediment containing shell and mask motifs and acroteria, and cornice with dentilled frieze with vermiculated panels and patera.
-Chimney cornices are typical of the era, while behind the parapet are slate-clad hipped roof forms.
-The projecting bay has a single, double-hung rectangular window.
+Chimney cornices are typical of the era (one chimney retains its terracotta chimney pot), while behind the parapet are slate-clad hipped roof forms.
+The projecting bay polygonal has three double-hung segment-arch windows.
+The front verandah has an ogee-profile roof form, clad with corrugated iron, supported on cast iron columns and frieze.